pzn999/pzn999.github.io/signal_bot/README.md

 **Trading Signals Bot** is a Python application that automates the processing of trading signals received as images.

-The application continuously monitors a folder, performs OCR on newly received images, extracts trading information, calculates the correct position size according to the configured monetary risk, warns the user about nearby high-impact economic news, and assists the manual execution of trades on multiple cTrader accounts.
+The application continuously monitors a folder, performs OCR on newly received images or reads from a json file containing the trade signal, extracts trading information, calculates the correct position size according to the configured monetary risk, warns the user about nearby high-impact economic news, and assists the manual execution of trades on multiple cTrader accounts.

 The philosophy of the project is: